 Tyler and Kara both use Osprey day packs and these have been great.
 Kara carries the Tempest 20 and Tyler carries the Talon 22.
 Both of these packs are super lightweight and have proven to be very durable.

 Tim and I both use Camelbak day packs.
 I carry the Sequoia 22 and Tim carries the Fourteener 24.
-We love these packs, however, they are four years old and since our purchase, the packs have undergone a redesign.
+We love these packs, however, they are five years old and since our purchase, the packs have undergone a redesign.
 Honestly, I don’t like the new design of the Camelbak backpacks.

 PRO TRAVEL TIP: If you make your purchase at your favorite outdoor store, a sales associate can help size your day pack to your frame for the best fit.